mwarning/meshnet-lab/tests/convergence1/README.md

 # Convergence Test 1

-Test the convergence of different routing protocols on three topologies (line, lattice and a random tree) of 100 nodes each.
+Test the convergence of different routing protocols on three topologies (line, grid and a random tree) of 100 nodes each.

 ## Run